endless-sky/endless-sky-wiki/CreatingGovernments.md

 	...
 ```

 Beginning in **v.
-0.10.0**, governments can be made to use a custom "penalty for" value of specific actions take against a different government.
+0.10.0**, governments can be made to use a custom "penalty for" value of specific actions taken against a different government.
 For example, perhaps government A does not mind its ships being disabled, meaning it has `"penalty for" disable 0`.
 But, government A may not like it if you disable ships from government B. This would mean that A would have a `"custom penalties for" "government B" disable 0.5`, or whatever value you wish to use.

 A government can be made to use both "foreign penalties for" and "custom penalties for."
 I such cases, if the "custom penalties for" specified a penalty for a specific action, then that penalty is used.
 For all penalties that the custom penalties don't specify, the foreign penalty for that action is used.